The Grammar Grump Sticks It to The Neosecularist and ESPN

 Once again There’s should be There are.

-Now, boys and girls, we come to the part of the lesson wherein The Grammar Prick tries to keep you from tripping over your dicks (well, some of you anyway) when you open your mouths.
+Now, boys and girls, we come to the part of the lesson wherein The Grammar Grump tries to keep you from tripping over your dicks (well, some of you anyway) when you open your mouths.
 Armed with the knowledge that there’s equals there is and here’s equals here is and where’s equals where is identify the incorrect sentence in each of the following groups.

 Group A